 InformationSodium chloride is a white crystalline solid with a density of 2.16 g/mL, and a melting point of 801 Â°C. It is also available as aqueous solutions of different concentrations, called saline solutions.
 Chemical properties: Sodium chloride is readily soluble in water and other polar solvents.

-InformationMagnesium Sulphate came into medical use at least as early as 1618.
+InformationMagnesium sulfate came into medical use at least as early as 1618.
 It is on the World Health Organizations List of Essential Medicines, the most effective and safe medicines needed in a health system.
-Magnesium sulphate for medical use is the magnesium sulphate heptahydrate salt.
+Magnesium sulfate for medical use is the magnesium sulfate heptahydrate salt.
 The way it works is not fully understood, but is believed to involve depressing the action of neurons.

 InformationMagnesium chloride is the name for the chemical compound with the formula MgCl2 and its various hydrates MgCl2(H2O)x.
 These salts are typical ionic halides, being highly soluble in water.
 The hydrated magnesium chloride can be extracted from brine or sea water.
 In North America, magnesium chloride is produced primarily from Great Salt Lake brine

 InformationCalcium chloride is an inorganic compound, a salt with the chemical formula CaCl2.
 It is a colorless crystalline solid at room temperature, highly soluble in water. ...
 These compounds are mainly used for de-icing and dust control.
 Because the anhydrous salt is hygroscopic, it is used as a desiccant.